-Albert Ernest, Jr.=+ (66) Class III 1999 Director of the Company; President of Albert Ernest Enterprises, a consulting and investment firm; director of Barnett Banks, Inc., from 1982 until 1991, President and Chief Operating Officer from November 1988 until his retirement in 1991, and Vice Chairman from 1984 to 1988; director of Florida Rock Industries, Inc., and its affiliate, FRP Properties, Inc., Stein Mart, Inc., a publicly held discount apparel chain based in Jacksonville, Florida, Emerald Funds and Wickes Lumber Co., a publicly held retailer and distributor of building materials.
-1993 9,617(5) Robert S. Underhill (41) Class III nominee Senior Vice President of Security Capital Investment Research, Inc., from 1995 to present, where he is responsible for researching corporate and portfolio acquisitions; Senior Vice President, LaSalle Partners Limited, a real estate investment firm, from 1993 to 1994; and Vice President of its affiliate, LaSalle Partners International, from 1990 to 1993.
-N/A
+Edward L. Baker~+ (62) Class III 1999 Director of the Company; Chairman of the Board of Florida Rock Industries, Inc., a publicly based in Jacksonville, Florida, and Flowers Industries, a producer of baked goods located in Thomasville, Georgia.
+J. Alexander Branch III (55) 1997 Class III nominee (for term expiring 1999) Founder, Chairman and Chief Executive Officer for more than five years of Branch Properties, L.P. and predecessors, prior to the transfer by it of substantially all its assets to a partnership controlled by the Company.
+1997 67,616 Albert Ernest, Jr.~+ (66) Class III 1999 Director of the Company; President of Albert Ernest Enterprises, a consulting and investment firm; director of Barnett Banks, Inc., from 1982 until 1991, President and Chief Operating Officer from November 1988 until his retirement in 1991, and Vice Chairman from 1984 to 1988; director of Florida Rock Industries, Inc., and its affiliate, FRP Properties, Inc., Stein Mart, Inc., a publicly held discount apparel chain based in Jacksonville, Florida, Emerald Funds and Wickes Lumber Co., a publicly held retailer and distributor of building materials.
+1993 9,617(5) Robert S. Underhill (41) Class III nominee (for term expiring 1999) Senior Vice President of Security Capital Strategic Group, Inc., from 1995 to present, where he is responsible for researching corporate and portfolio N/A portfolio portfolio acquisitions; Senior Vice President, LaSalle Partners Limited, a real estate investment firm, from 1993 to 1994; and Vice President of its affiliate, LaSalle Partners International, from